ansible/tox-ansible/README.md

 This plugin saves you this trouble by allowing you the freedom to run these commands tranparently.
 For example you can run `tox -e sanity` which will install the collection, change current directory and execute `ansible-test sanity --python X.Y`.
-You can even add posargs that endup being passed to the executed command, like `tox -e sanity -- --help`.
+You can even add posargs that end up being passed to the executed command, like `tox -e sanity -- --help`.

-By default tox-ansible will also limit execution of ansible-test to the current python version used by tox.
+By default, tox-ansible will also limit execution of ansible-test to the current python version used by tox.
+In addition, tox-ansible will try to automatically determine the best environment to run these tests in (docker if present on the host, virtualenv, etc.).

+You can disable this auto-detection feature in the `tox.ini`, see below for details.

 ```shell
 $ tox -va